 St. Petersburg was built in the 18th century by a ruler named Tsar Peter, and tourists can visit many of the famous churches in Saint Petersburg all year round.
 Moreover, most of its religious buildings date back to the 15th and 14th centuries.
 Some of these beautiful churches in Saint Petersburg are pure works of art.
 In this article, we are going to do some investigation of some of these holy places.

 When you are in Saint Petersburg, try staying in one of the best St Petersburg hotels.
-Even though the price might be slightly higher, they provide exquisite service and make your experience much better.
-Seeing these holy place and combining them with excellent accommodation can be a changing trip for all.
+Even though the price might be slightly higher, they provide exquisite service and improve your experience.
+Seeing these holy places and combining them with excellent accommodation can be a changing trip for all.

 Savior on the Spilled Blood on Nevsky Prospekt Street

 Savior on the Spilled Blood church is located behind the main street on Nevsky Prospekt and is one of the prominent churches in Saint Petersburg built in the early twentieth century.
 The church was built on the site of the death of Emperor Alexander II in 1881.
 Despite the fact that the city’s architecture is in the Baroque and neoclassical style, this church has old-style Russian architecture.